ungleich/cdist/cdist/conf/type/__filesystem/man.rst

 ------------------
 force
    Normaly, this type does nothing if a filesystem is found on the target device.
-If you specify force, its formated if the filesystem type or label differs from parameters
+If you specify force, it's formated if the filesystem type or label differs from parameters.
-   Warning: This option can easy lead into data loss !
+   Warning: This option can easily lead into data loss!

 MESSAGES
 --------
-filesystem <fstype> on <device> : <discoverd device> created Filesytem was created on <discoverd device>
+filesystem <fstype> on <device> \: <discoverd device> created Filesytem was created on <discoverd device>